warnyul/traefik-docker-compose/README.md

 To deploy this Traefik service, you need to set the following two environment variables before run [deploy.sh](./scripts/deploy.sh).
 I use Daemon sockets to publish my services to Digital Ocean.
 If you are not comfortable with this just jump to the [How to use on my server?](./README.md#How-to-use-on-my-server?) to use on my server?) section to read alternative solutions.

 * `HOST`: Host without port number for Daemon socket(s) to connect to.
 The deploy script default connects to the 2376 port.
-* `DOCKER_STACK`: A stack name to deploy service with `docker stack deploy` command.
+* `DOCKER_STACK`: A stack name to deploy service with `docker stack deploy` command or if services has started without swarm mode it will used for the compose project name.
 It also used for external network definitions.
+* `SWARM_MODE`: true or false.
+When it is true, `./scripts/start.sh` and `./scripts/deploy.sh` will use `docker stack deploy` instead `docker-compose up`

 ### Traefik service
 * `DOMAIN`: The domain name where Traefik will listen, and it is already used for certificate resolving too.